cykod/ToDoZer/scaffolding.md

 Rails aims to speed up development with code generation for reptitive tasks.
 One way it does this is with a scaffolding generator that creates a simple CRUD for a resources.

+**Note: in real projects we generally don't use scaffolding, but it's a nice helper on as you are getting going**

 Next, you're going to create a Task resource using scaffolding:

     rails g scaffold task name:string